Simply007/boilerplate-net/README.md

 1. Run `dotnet run --project ./src/content/Kontent.Ai.Boilerplate/Kontent.Ai.Boilerplate.csproj`
     - That will run the project on <https://localhost:5001>

+> If you use <https://localhost:5001?preview> you will get the goto link for article set.

 ### Installation from NuGet

 1. Run `dotnet new --install "Kontent.Ai.Boilerplate::*"` to install the boilerplate to your machine